-- Maintain resident head count. - Removal of the residents' chart. - 3.
+- Maintain resident head count. - 2.
+Removal of the residents' chart. - 3.
 Ensure that residents' charts have accompanied evacuated residents. - 4.
 Maintain list identifying relocation of residents. - 5.
-Carry out the duties of the Executive Director/Director of Resident Care in their absence. - 6.
+Carry out the duties of the Executive Director/Director of Resident Care/Assistant Director of Resident Care in their absence. - 6.
 Assign PSWs to prepare name tags for residents.